top of page

 7.../ Complete set of Foundation plans.

-8.../ Structural Plans supplied by Engineer of prefab system or manufacture.
+8.../ Structural Plans supplied by the Engineer of prefab system or manufacture.

 9.../ Electrical Plans Basic.